deanroom/notebooks/LinuxDeviceDriver/LinuxDeviceDriver.md

      void init_MUTEX_LOCKED(struct semaphore *sem);
 ```

 In the Linux world, the P function is called down—or some variation of that name.
-Here, “down” refers to the fact that the function decrements the value of the sema- phore and, perhaps after putting the caller to sleep for a while to wait for the sema- phore to become available, grants access to the protected resources.
+Here, “down” refers to the fact that the function decrements the value of the semaphore and, perhaps after putting the caller to sleep for a while to wait for the semaphore to become available, grants access to the protected resources.
 There are three versions of down:

 ```c
      void down(struct semaphore *sem);